ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### CONTENT

-In general, reference interviews should be brief and respectful of the reference s time and willingness to help.
+In general, reference interviews should be brief and respectful of the reference's time and willingness to help.
 Most reference interviews provide feedback ranging from neutral to enthusiastically positive.
 Very seldom will you receive overtly negative feedback, so your goal is to quickly differentiate between neutral and enthusiastically positive, confirm any strengths/weaknesses identified in the interview process, and move on.
 If you do get any overtly negative feedback in a reference interview, pay very close attention and try to get specific details on the criticism to bring back to the hiring manager.

 Some sample questions for a reference interview: